Skip to content

 One key, one record; the SHA-256 hash lives in keys.json (plaintext is printed exactly once when generated).

-Each key has five kinds of constraints:
+Each key has several kinds of constraints:

 • allowed_markets / allowed_symbols / allowed_trd_sides — market / symbol / direction whitelists.